Will Rafa overtake Roger as the Greatest Ever?

 In most cases, Rafa had to beat three of the greatest ever players (Federer, Djokovic and Murray) to win his titles.
 He came onto the scene when Federer was already considered the greatest ever, and took titles away from Roger, Novak and Andy, not to mention Wawrinka, who has won the French Open as many times as Federer (once).

-Rafa is the most likely candidate to take advantage of any weakening by Federer, Djokovic, Murray and Wawrinka.
-Rafa has already gone through down time due to injuries, and he now looks as healthy and determined as ever.
+Rafa is the most likely candidate to take advantage of any weakening by Federer, Djokovic, Wawrinka or others of his era Rafa has already gone through down time due to injuries, and he now looks as healthy and determined as ever.

-Zverev, Nick Kyrgios, Denis Shapovalov and other next generation players might still be a few years away from consistently dominating the tour.
+Tsitsipas, Zverev, Nick Kyrgios, Denis Shapovalov and other next generation players might still be a few years away from consistently dominating the tour.
+We’ve been saying that for a few years now.
+Dominic Thiem might be the Prince of Clay, beating Rafa four times, but he still has never won a slam or even a Masters 1000 on clay.
 Cilic, Raonic, Nishikori and others have been riddled with injuries, and Grigor Dimitrov and Gael Monfils still haven’t gone beyond a semi in a slam.

 All of this opens up the field for Rafa, and he appears ready to take it.

 Will Rafa end his career as the greatest player of all time?
-Much depends on Roger and another rival who has 12 slams — Novak Djokovic.
+Much depends on Roger and that other rival — Novak Djokovic.

 (words and images copyright Christopher Johnson Globalite Media, all rights reserved)